ansible/awx/docs/inventory/inventory_plugins.md

 # Transition to Ansible Inventory Plugins

-Inventory updates have changed from using scripts, which are vendored as executable Python scripts, to using dynamically-generated YAML files which conform to the specifications of the `auto` inventory plugin.
-These are then parsed by their respective inventory plugin.
+Inventory updates have changed from using deprecated inventory scripts, to using dynamically-generated YAML files which are parsed by their respective inventory plugin.

-The major organizational change is that the inventory plugins are part of the Ansible core distribution, whereas the same logic used to be a part of AWX source.
+In Ansible 2.8, the inventory plugins which are part of the Ansible core distribution were used.
+This only applied to a few select sources.

+In all other circumstances, inventory imports make use of the inventory plugin from vendored collections.
+Those collections are downloaded from Ansible Galaxy at the time of packaging building the container image.

 ## Prior Background for Transition